accack/WebPrimer/PITCHME.md

 ---

 * HTML is the structure behind almost all web pages, and the latest version, along with CSS and Javascript allows us to present almost anything.
+* HTML "tags" form the page "source", and are not displayed to the user, but they are instrumental in structuing what the user does see.
 * The World Wide Web Consortium (W3C) guides development and since 1993 there have been 5 major versions.

 ---